 While tracing through a dirty area is allowed, it may yield unexpected results and should not be relied on.
 Validating the topology for the area that will be traced removes dirty areas and helps ensure the trace results reflect what is seen on the map and in the network topology.

 Tools and commands

 There are several tools and commands you can use to manage the state of the network topology in a trace network.

-You can also use the Validate command on the ribbon found in the Network Topology group of the trace network Data tab.
+You can also use the Validate command found in the Network Topology group on the Trace Network tab.
 This command, as well as the Validate Network Topology tool, allows you to validate a network topology for the current extent or the entire geographic extent of a trace network.

 You must disable a network topology using the Disable Network Topology tool when performing configuration tasks for a trace network or performing a large data load.